sasetz/fiit_template/lib.typ

   disable_cover: false,
   body,
 ) = {
-  // TODO: add an enum to select which type of thesis this is
   // TODO: add an option to add extra supervisors
   // TODO: add an option to mimic the AIS cover and title pages